 "At your leisure."
 Her tone returned to nonchalance and she finally reached for her robe.
-The silk whispered across her skin as she drew it over her previously naked body.
+The silk whispered across her skin as she drew it over her naked body.
 Ivan nodded and snubbed the cigarette.

 "It'll be done before the week is out.
 Once my father is properly in hand, Belserion's debts will be paid and I can focus on my affairs in Magnolia."
 He leaned back against the mound of pillows at the head of her bed and grinned.
 "I'm tired of Crocus and my son needs a mother."

-Eileen didn't betray the disgust she felt at his words but let the comment slide.
-Marrying a man like Ivan who was made of not-so-carefully-concealed sharp edges, would be tricky on its own.
+Eileen didn't betray the disgust she felt at his words, but let the comment slide.
+Marrying a man like Ivan, who was made of not-so-carefully-concealed sharp edges, would be tricky on its own.
 She had her own sharp edges, though.
 If and when Ivan slid against one?
 His blood would be welcome.

-Except for the black, gaping hole where the theatre used to be Magnolia still looked mostly the same.
-Eileen's memories of the rows of velvet seats and gilded molding were hazy with age.
+Except for the black, gaping hole where the theatre used to be, Magnolia still looked mostly the same.
+Eileen's memories of the rows of velvet seats and gilded moldings were hazy with age.
 Long before her youth had been taken from her by a greedy man with a knife, her brother worked summers as a stage hand and she'd watched every performance from high above.
 No one complained about the girl up in the rafters and rigging.
 Eileen wasn't one for nostalgia or navel gazing, though.
 The remnants of the formerly magnificent theatre stood as a testament to pretty lies and the rot beneath.

-Somewhere in this city her brother still prowled.
-She wondered if his torch for lost love had burned out or if he still bought into the fallacy of shadows and scrim.
+Somewhere in this city, her brother still prowled.
+She wondered if his torch for lost love had burned out, or if he still bought into the fallacy of shadows and scrim.